 If you’re strong in an area, reinforce that strength.
 Where there are threats, eliminate them.
 The idea is to do everything you can to make your practice stronger than it was before the coronavirus forced you to “take a break.”

-If you would like help in conducting your SWOT analysis, we are here to assist you throughout the process.
+If you would like help in conducting your SWOT analysis or need advice determining which weaknesses or threats, we are here to assist you throughout the process.
 Schedule a meeting with us today!